browniefed/orestar_scrape/README.md

 ```
 npm install

-node scraper
+node scraper [IDHERE]
 ```

-This will dumb ID.xls files into the scraper folder.
+This will dump ID.xls files into the scraper folder.